FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/README.md

 3D mask of regoin of interest is needed in radiomics feature extraction, mask files in RADCURE dataset are stored in RTSTRUC file, you need to use ['Pre_Processing For Radiomics
 /Create_3D_structure_for_Radiomics_RADCURE.py'](https://github.com/FORRESTHUACHEN/Image_based_HPV_Prediction_for_Oropharyngeal_Cancer/blob/main/Pre_Processing%20For%20Radiomics/Create_3D_structure_for_Radiomics_RADCURE.py) to reconstrucated 3D image data and corresonding mask.
 3D mask of ROI available in H&N 1 dataset.

+Pyradiomics is used to extracted radiomics features, instructions of using Pyradiomics to extracted radiomics features can be found [here](https://pyradiomics.readthedocs.io/en/latest/)

+Extracted and normalized features for RADCUE dataset and H&N 1 dataset can be found [here]()